garethdeltamu/gryphon-docs-test/docs/source/index.rst

 We hope you enjoy yourself and help yourself to some cookies.

 Don't do anything I wouldn't do.
+Unless you want to.
+I'm a text document, not a cop.

 .. toctree::
    :maxdepth: 2